 DeBlieu’s work has been widely anthologized, and she has published dozens of articles and essays in literary journals and well-known national publications, including The New York Times Magazine, Smithsonian, Audubon, and Orion.

 In the late 1980s, DeBlieu’s love for the islands spurred her to become “a reluctant activist.”
 In response to a proposal by oil companies to drill off Cape Hatteras, she helped form a local opposition group.
 Building on the community’s love of the islands’ natural beauty, the group won the support of political liberals and conservatives alike.
 It was, DeBlieu later wrote, the best way to do conservation work.
 In 2000 the oil companies abandoned their leases off Cape Hatteras without sinking a single well.

 From 2003 through 2011 DeBlieu served as a coastal advocate for the North Carolina Coastal Federation, working to protect coastal waters from pollution through the same philosophy of uniting people across the political spectrum based on their love for the landscape.
 This work, along with her writing, earned her the 2011 National Conservation Medal from the Daughters of the American Revolution.
 She has also received many other awards and honors.

 In 2012 DeBlieu returned to full-time writing.
-Her later work, including her forthcoming book, Searching for Seva: The Path to Selfless Service explores how ordinary people can help change the lives of others in need.
+Her monthly blog and her forthcoming book, both on the art of selfless service and its healing powers, explore how ordinary people can help change the lives of others in need.
 Reviews of her previous books have often commented on the spirituality of her worldview.
-Searching for Seva brings that spirituality to the forefront.
+Her work on selfless service brings that spirituality to the forefront.

 Subscribe to my monthly blog on service by clicking here.